 Wim Hof, a Dutch extreme athlete who earned the nickname "The Iceman" because of his ability to withstand extreme freezing temperatures, developed the Wim Hof Method.
 He coined the method after documenting his findings while undertaking an impressive list of physical achievements in nature, from swimming underneath ice to running a half-marathon above the Arctic Circle (barefoot and in shorts, no less).
 Essentially, the Wim Hof Method seeks to cultivate a natural path to an optimal state of body and mind.

-As the second pillar of the Wim Hof Method, the breathing exercises train the body to breathe actively, encouraging the regaining of control over a range of physiological processes in the body.
+As the second pillar of the Wim Hof Method, the breathing exercises are meant to train the body to breathe actively, encouraging the regaining of control over a range of physiological processes in the body.
 The practice is premised on the idea that the amount of oxygen that we inhale through our breathing influences the amount of energy that is released by the cells in our body—unearthing a number of health benefits.

 Benefits of the Wim Hof Method